What was your introduction to working with the body? How did this change and develop over time?

 From a clinical stand point, I find this to be true.
 Often if someone has scar tissue where the Small Intestine Channel runs (along the back of the shoulder), they most often are having gut issues as well.
 If they get UTIs or have to urinate a bunch, the Bladder Channel is usually super tight.
 If they are a mega worrier (me!), they usually have tough tissue along their Spleen Channel.
 So we use the Meridian road map to give us clues, like we are on a treasure hunt for healing.

-A resistance stretch session, in some ways is the macrocosm if an acupuncture treatment is the microcosm.
+An integrative stretch session, in some ways is the macrocosm if an acupuncture treatment is the microcosm.
 Receiving acupuncture works on the fascia as well but on a smaller more acute scale to refine the Qi.
-After working with resistance stretching, my acupuncture sessions became more potent.
+After working with integrative stretching, my acupuncture sessions became more potent.
 Because my fascial channels that form the meridians became unblocked and the Qi could flow.

 What can people do on a daily, weekly and monthly basis to benefit their bodies?